Olympic Forest Park: Aohai Sea

 From the entry in the southern gate, visitors can see a large patch of water which is the Aohai Sea.
 The Grand Music Fountain performance is also able to be seen from bleachers of the wide open-air square at the south bank.
 The fountain's highest spout can reach 262 ft in height and is able to change the water into different shapes that correspond to the music's' rhythm.

 Yangshan Mountain

 The Yangshan Mountain is an artificial landscape on the north bank of the Aohai Sea.
-At the top of the man-made mountain is a viewing platform called Tian Jing with two vantage points, Zhao Hua and Xi Shi, at the west and east sides.
+At the top of the man-made mountain is a viewing platform called Tianjing with two vantage points, Zhaohua (朝花) and Xishi (夕拾), at the west and east sides.

 National Tennis Center

 The National Tennis Center is an area of 200,000 square yards (167,225 square meters) and holds 10 competition courts and six practice courts with a total of 17,400 guests' seats.
 The stadium is constructed from reinforced concrete with no decoration and pale-grey concrete walls; there is a central court and two main courts that are designed in a dodecagon formation with 12 bleachers on each edge.
-During the China Open, the top tennis player gather from all over the world to compete at the tennis center.
+During the China Open, the top tennis players gather from all over the world to compete at the tennis center.